Weight loss & Healthy eating

-Ever so often we read about the next diet trend and new ways to make it easier to stay lean and look good.
+We often read about the next diet trend and new ways to make it easier to stay lean and look good.
 Our self-image is influenced heavily by what we perceive as ‘healthy’ on magazine covers, social media and television.
-But what does good health really entail?
-Is it really limited to the number we see on the scale?
+But what does good health entail?
+Is it limited to the number we see on the scale?

 WHY IS IT NOT ADVISABLE TO FOLLOW A GENERIC (‘MAGAZINE’) DIET?

-- Diet/ meal plans in magazines or on the internet have not considered your individual body type, medical history or family history before setting up a plan.
+- Diet/ meal plans in magazines or on the internet have not considered your body type, medical history or family history before setting up a project.

 - The plans aren’t based on your individual goals or needs.